awjlogan/emon32-fw/README.md

 > [!NOTE]
 > A Python virtual environment can be setup by running `python3 -m venv venv && source venv/bin/activate && pip3 install -r requirements.txt` in `./scripts/`.

+### Assertions

+Assertions are [implemented](https://interrupt.memfault.com/blog/asserts-in-embedded-systems) by the **EMON32_ASSERT(_condition_)** macro.
+The microcontroller will enter a breakpoint when an assertion fails and the PC is stored in the `g_assert_info` variable.
+The PC is used to find the file and line where the assertion failed using `arm-none-eabi-addr2line`.

 ### Tests

 A test program is available for the `emon_CM` module.
 This is the energy monitoring system and is completely abstracted from the underlying hardware.
 In _./tests_, run `make cm` to build the tests (tested on macOS and Linux).